As a teenager, I thought being a Disney star would be the coolest thing in the world, but there was a darker side of fame that fans didn’t get to see.

 Zendaya, 23, starred as Rocky Blue in Disney Channel’s Shake it Up from 2010 to 2013.
 Shortly after wrapping up filming Shake It Up, 16-year-old Zendaya competed in season 16 of Dancing with the Stars.
 Paired with professional dancer Valentin Chmerkovskiy, they finished in second place behind country singer Kellie Pickler and professional dancer Derek Hough.
 She also released her debut album in 2013, but she has found the most success in acting.

-She’s most famous for roles like Anne Wheeler in The Greatest Showman and MJ in Spiderman: Homecoming and Spiderman: Far From Home, but her role as Rue Bennett in Euphoria has earned her critical praise and an Emmy nomination.
+She’s most famous for roles like Anne Wheeler in The Greatest Showman and MJ in Spiderman: Homecoming and Spiderman: Far From Home, but her role as Rue Bennett in Euphoria has earned her critical praise and an Emmy.
+To top it all off, Zendaya has killer style.

 Bella Thorne’s Post-Disney Career